systemd/mkosi/mkosi/resources/mkosi.md

 : When the image is built with the `Ssh=yes` option, this command connects to a booted virtual machine (`qemu`) via SSH.
-Make sure to run `mkosi ssh` with the same config as `mkosi build` was run with so that it has the necessary information available to connect to the running virtual machine via SSH.
+Make sure to run `mkosi ssh` with the same config as `mkosi build` so that it has the necessary information available to connect to the running virtual machine via SSH.
+Specifically, the SSH private key from the `SshKey=` setting is used to connect to the virtual machine.
+Use `mkosi genkey` to automatically generate a key and certificate that will be picked up by mkosi.
 Any arguments passed after the `ssh` verb are passed as arguments to the `ssh` invocation.
 To connect to a container, use `machinectl login` or `machinectl shell`.

 `journalctl`